inseq-team/inseq/README.md

 </div>

-Inseq is a Pytorch-based hackable toolkit to democratize the access to common post-hoc **in**terpretability analyses of **seq**uence generation models.
+Inseq is a Pytorch-based hackable toolkit to democratize access to common post-hoc **in**terpretability analyses of **seq**uence generation models.

 ## Installation

-Inseq is available on PyPI and can be installed with `pip` for Python >= 3.9, <= 3.11:
+Inseq is available on PyPI and can be installed with `pip` for Python >= 3.9, <= 3.12:

 ```bash
 # Install latest stable version